codeface-io/SwiftObserver/README.md

 ```swift
 let title = Var<String?>()
 let titleLength = title.new().unwrap("Untitled").map { $0.count }

 observer.observe(titleLength) { titleLength in
     // do something with the new title length
 }
 ```

-These stand-alone transforms allow multiple observers to receive the same preprocessing.
-But since they are distinct `Observable` objects, the scope in which their observation should last must hold them strongly.
+Such stand-alone transforms can offer the same preprocessing to multiple observers.
+But since these transforms are distinct `Observable` objects, you must hold them strongly somewhere.
 Holding transforms as dedicated observable objects suits entities like view models that represent transformations of other data.

 ## Use Prebuilt Transforms

 No matter whether you apply transforms ad hoc or as stand-alone objects, they work the same way.
-The following list of available transforms shows them as observable objects, so we can skip most message handlers.
+The following list of available transforms illustrates them mostly as observable objects.

 ### Map

-Map is your regular familiar `map` function.
+First, there is your regular familiar `map` function.
 It transforms messages and often also their type:

 ```swift
 let messenger = Messenger<String>()          // sends String